-This atmospheric and much loved ancestal home was built in 1926, on a then-deserted stretch of Calangute beach, and named after the owner's wife.
-The family have regularly enjoyed spending time at the villa to escape the cold London winter.
-It has been restored to its former glory, with the addition of modern comforts, and now accommodates appreciative guests from all around the world.
-Although Calangute has become the most developed and busiest beach in Goa, sprawling Villa Alina remains an exceptionally tranquil sanctuary in the heart of the action.
+This atmospheric and much loved ancestral home was built in 1926, on a then-deserted stretch of Calangute beach, and named after the owner's wife.
+The family has regularly enjoyed spending time at the villa to escape the cold London winter.
+It has been restored to its former glory, with the addition of modern comforts, and now accommodates appreciative guests from around the world.
+Although Calangute has become the most developed beach in Goa, sprawling Villa Alina remains an exceptionally tranquil sanctuary in the heart of the action.
 The huge size of the villa ensures there's plenty of space for everyone too!
 Massages, yoga, and beauty treatments are available on request.
 There are also hammocks for chilling under the palm trees by the pool.

 - Meals: Breakfast is provided, but other than that the villa is self-catering (although it has a cleaner and housekeeper).
 Barbecues can be arranged.
 There are plenty of restaurants and beach shacks nearby if guests don't feel like cooking.

 - Rates: From 40,000 rupees per day, plus tax, for the main house.
 Rooms in the beach house, if required, are additional.
 A minimum three-night stay is required.

 Gorgeous Frangipani Villa is one of nine Balinese-style villas in a chic new complex in Anjuna, close to the Wednesday flea market and Arpora Saturday Night Market.
 It has three floors, with the first floor dedicated to the living spaces and swimming pool.
 The bedrooms are spread over the two floors above.
 The massive master bedroom occupies one whole floor, and has its own balcony and outdoor shower area.
 On the other floor are two more bedrooms separated by a media room.
 The owner has carefully furnished the villa with pieces from across the globe.
 It's ideally suited to couples.